-The pandemic's impact on free expression, activism and civic engagement
+- The pandemic's ongoing impact on free expression, activism and civic engagement

 This is not a residential fellowship.
-Selected fellows will be awarded $20,000 to support their work, and up to $5,000 in research funds will be available as needed.
+Selected fellowships will be awarded $20,000 to support their work, and up to $5,000 in research funds will be available as needed.

-Fellows are expected to participate in two one-day colloquia with fellow award holders on a UC campus, at the UC Center in Washington, D.C. or virtually.
+Fellows are expected to participate in monthly meetings (virtual) and two one-day colloquia on a UC campus, at the UC Center in Washington, D.C. or virtually.
 Travel and accommodation will be covered by the Center if applicable.